postmanlabs/npm-cli-login/README.md

 ### Installation

-    npm install -g npm-cli-login
+    npm install npm-cli-login

-Use -g flag to use npm-cli-login via the CLI
+Using the -g flag isn't necessary when you run via NPM (NPM automatically passes the project scope to all commands)

 ### Usage